 If your parents or grandparents were born in Ireland, then you can apply for Irish citizenship directly.
 You can also apply for citizenship if you are married to an Irish person.
 But there are lots of stipulations with this (I’ve covered it in more detail later in this blog post.)
 You can find more information about applying for Irish citizenship here.

 If the above doesn’t apply to you and you are a non-EU/EEA national, you will need to get permission to work in Ireland from the Department of Business, Enterprise, and Innovation (DBEI).
 The type of work permit you apply for will depend on your job type and the duration of your stay.
+Again, more on work permits for Ireland can be read below.

 For most people, an employment permit to work in Ireland is their only option (more on the different types of work visas below.)
 The luckier ones can apply for Irish citizenship if their parents or grandparents were born in Ireland or another qualifying EU country.
 This is called citizenship by naturalization, and you can read more about it on the citizen’s information website!

-Another emigration route is if you are the spouse of an Irish citizen.
+Another immigration route is if you are the spouse of an Irish citizen.
 If this is the case for you, you can also apply to become an Irish citizen by naturalization.
 However, you must have been residing in Ireland or Northern Ireland for the past 3 out of 5 years before applying.
 You must also meet the following conditions:

 - You are aged over 18.